Igglybuff/freectl/README.md

 There is also a basic favouriting system.
 Favourites and settings are stored locally as JSON files in `~/.config/freectl/`.

-The "Stats" page is very broken right now, and to be honest is low down on the list of priorities for this project.

 The frontend is (in theory) embedded into the Go binary, so it should be pretty portable.

 ## Installation